 Niagara Falls in Winter: What to Expect

 Niagara Falls is a beautiful place, but in the winter it does get cold.
 Expect high temperatures from 36° to 30° F and lows to be from 24° to 17° F and dress accordingly.
-(Check out my list of winter travel essentials) Even though it is cold, the Arctic high pressure dominates so most days are clear.
+(Check out this winter packing list for Canada and my list of general winter travel essentials for ideas) Even though it is cold, the Arctic high pressure dominates so most days are clear.

-If you are lucky, you might get to see the Falls covered in snow.
-At times, it may look like Niagara Falls is frozen with miniature glaciers and long icicles visible, but water is still moving beneath the ice.
+Yes, if you are lucky, you might get to see the Falls covered in snow.
+During the winter season, it may look like Niagara Falls is frozen with miniature glaciers and long icicles visible, but water is still moving beneath the ice.

 You can also expect that the Niagara Falls area will be much less crowded and hotels will be cheaper.
+(If you are searching for a place to stay, check out these recommendations for hotels in Niagara Falls.)
 The New York side of the Falls will be even quieter than the Canadian side.
-If you decide to go, check out my tips for planning your trip to Niagara.

 What to do in Niagara Falls in the Winter

 Don’t let the extreme temperatures keep you from visiting Niagara Falls.
-They still have plenty of winter attractions and there are also some indoor things to do in Niagara Falls.
+They still have plenty of winter events and attractions.
+There are also some indoor things to do in Niagara Falls.

 Recommended by Anisa